vorant94/homelab/ansible/README.md

 - Expand `Trust` section
 - Change `When using this certificate` to `Always Trust`
 - Save the changes by closing the window (you'll be prompted for password)

+iOS:

+- Send `ca.pem` to iPhone via AirDrop or any other way
+- Open `Settings` and select `Profile Downloaded`
+- Click `Install`, enter PIN and approve installation
+- Go to `Settings->General->About->Certificate Trust Settings` trust the certificate